MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Piney Woods Burn

  Sarah: **"** This track arrives from the band's most recent album, Needlefall.
 Try to listen with headphones :) Between whirring eeriness and traditional fiddle sounds, the track threads carefully across dissonance, drones, and folk oriented moments.
-We are welcomed into a soundscape that brushes traditions, but embraces both the natural acoustic stage and evolving experimentation.
+We are welcomed into a soundscape that not only brushes traditions, but embraces both the natural acoustic stage and its own evolving experimentation.
 As with several tracks on the Needlefall album, a rich tapestry is created before us, one that weaves in flowing improvisations and also those smaller, sparser noises that catch soft as velvet upon our ears. **"**

 ## Weirs and Magic Tuber Stringband - Tunnel